Leveraging the Power of MLLMs for Gloss-Free Sign Language Translation: Related Works

 \subsection{Gloss-free Sign Language Translation}

-Glosses provide intermediate supervision by expressing SL components in textual form, which is crucial for understanding sign language and translating it into spoken language~\cite{camgoz2020sign, voskou2021stochastic}.
-In contrast, gloss-free SLT bypasses glosses and directly translates sign language videos into spoken sentences using only paired video-sentence data.
-Consequently, this approach tends to have a greater modality gap than gloss-based~\cite{camgoz2020sign, voskou2021stochastic, zhou2021spatial, zhou2021improving,yin2021simulslt, jin2022prior,chen2022simple, chen2022two, zhang2023sltunet} or weakly supervised gloss-free SLT models~\cite{li2020tspnet, yin2023gloss, fu2023token, jiao2024visual}, generally resulting in lower performance.
-To address this gap, CSGCR~\cite{zhao2021conditional} predicts possible language words, generates sentences based on these predictions, and selects the most appropriate sentence using cosine similarity with sign language images.
-Recently, GFSLT-VLP~\cite{zhou2023gloss} introduced a pre-training method that aligns sign language images with spoken sentences, converting them into text-like features familiar to LLMs.
+Glosses provide intermediate supervision by expressing SL components in textual form, which is crucial for understanding SL and translating it into spoken language~\cite{camgoz2020sign, voskou2021stochastic}.
+In contrast, gloss-free SLT bypasses glosses and directly translates SL videos into spoken sentences using only paired video-sentence data.
+Consequently, this approach tends to have a greater modality gap than gloss-based~\cite{camgoz2020sign, voskou2021stochastic, zhou2021spatial, zhou2021improving,yin2021simulslt, jin2022prior,chen2022simple, chen2022two, zhang2023sltunet} or weakly supervised gloss-free SLT models~\cite{li2020tspnet, yin2023gloss, fu2023token, jiao2024visual}, which generally results in lower performance.
+To address this gap, CSGCR~\cite{zhao2021conditional} predicts possible language words, generates sentences based on these predictions, and selects the most appropriate sentence using cosine similarity with SL images.
+GFSLT-VLP~\cite{zhou2023gloss} introduces a pre-training method that aligns SL images with spoken sentences, converting them into LLM-friendly features.

 Leveraging this advancement, subsequent gloss-free models focus on generating more comprehensible features for LLMs.
-FLa-LLM~\cite{chen2024factorized} introduces a two-step approach: initially training on visual information from sign language images using a lightweight translation model and fine-tuning the LLM for SLT.
+FLa-LLM~\cite{chen2024factorized} introduces a two-step approach: initially training on visual information from SL images using a lightweight translation model and fine-tuning the LLM for SLT.
 Sign2GPT~\cite{wong2024sign2gpt} pre-trains a sign encoder by aligning visual features with prototypes under the supervision of pseudo-glosses—words from spoken sentences via Parts-of-Speech (POS) tagging (\eg, nouns and numbers)—and then utilizes it for SLT.
 Lastly, SignLLM~\cite{gong2024llms} normalizes input video to generate sign tokens with linguistic features compatible with LLMs.
-However, to date, no SLT study has directly represented sign language images in a textual format.
+However, to date, no SLT study has directly represented SL images in a textual format.
 Representing the same data across different modalities, as proposed in our approach, allows the two modalities to complement each other and create synergy.
 Furthermore, this approach can also help mitigate the modality gap.